LinkedInAttic/inject/README.markdown

 require.setCrossDomain("http://static.example.com/path/to/relay.html", "http://example.com/local/dir/relay.html");
 ```

 You can then carry on with your injecting.
 To support the cross domain, we use `window.postMessage` in the browsers that support it, and fall back to fragment transports with window.resize monitoring.
-To make that happen, we use [Porthole](http://ternarylabs.github.com/porthole/) by the awesome Ternary Labs folks (also MIT License).
+To make that happen, we use [Porthole](http://ternarylabs.github.com/porthole/) by the awesome Ternary Labs folks (MIT License).

 Also Starring
 ===
 * Porthole: Cross Domain Communication
 * PersistJS: LocalStorage and More
+* lscache: LocalStorage
 * JSON: Stringy Object Deliciousness
 * Google Closure Compiler